philpw99/Spam-Call-Filter/README.md

 # Spam Call Filter
-Use a voice modem to fend off those nasty tele-marketers.<br>
+Use a voice modem to fend off those nasty telemarketers.<br>
 Take a look at the Wiki to see the preview of my program.<br>
 https://github.com/philpw99/Spam-Call-Filter/wiki